fiskaltrust/interface-doc/doc/general/cash-register-integration/receipt-sequences.md

 In the chapter [Cash register integration](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/general/cash-register-integration#receipt-creation-process), the creation of single receipts using either implicit and/or explicit flow has been described.

-In this chapter, the options to connect single receipts to receipt sequences for integrating complex business cases are described.
+In this chapter, we will describe how to connect those single receipts to receipt sequences for integrating complex business cases.

 ## Referencing previous receipts within a queue

 #### Use case examples

-- multiple (long lasting) transactions/orders/consumptions before payment is made (gastronomy, ...)
+- Multiple (long lasting) transactions/orders/consumptions before payment is made (gastronomy, ...)
-- NFC-based/membership-based order solutions (e.g. accomodation/wellness, employee cards)
+- NFC-based/membership-based order solutions (e.g. accommodation/wellness, employee cards)
+- Down payments

 #### How to use

-Connect requests representing a business action with [cbReceiptReference](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields).
+Connect requests representing a business action with ['cbReceiptReference'](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields).

 #### Workflow example

 ![referencing-previous-receipts](images/referencing-previous-receipts.png)
 Two friends are having a beer in a bar.
-Because it is German beer, they are ordering another one.
+Because it is good German beer, they are ordering another one.
 They pay with one bill.

 #### Code examples